Contents

 Permanent event subscription has several advantages over temporary event subscription, but it also has one disadvantage: temporary event subscription is easier to debug.
 If you are using the

-namespace to create an application that subscribes to WMI events, you have all Visual Studio debugging tools at your disposal.
+System.Managementnamespace to create an application that subscribes to WMI events, you have all Visual Studio debugging tools at your disposal.
 If you are using VBScript, you can test WQL event queries separately from the rest of the code, and you receive meaningful (at least sometimes) error messages from WMI.
 While you are testing permanent event subscription, the only source of debugging information is the WMI event subsystem log file, named Wbemess.log (it is typically located in the C:\Windows\System32\Wbem\Logs\ directory) - all errors detected both in the event filter and the event consumer instances are logged there, and the messages are not always easy to decipher.
-So, it is probably better to test WQL queries you want to use for permanent event subscription using System.Management
+So, it is probably better to test WQL queries you want to use for permanent event subscription using System.Management or VBScript first.

 Permanent event subscription can be useful, but if you don't use it carefully, it can consume too much system resources and become inefficient.
 There are two ways to deal with this: